a16n-dev/uniwind-plugin-next/README.md

 # uniwind-plugin-next

-> This is an unofficial plugin, and is not affiliated with Uniwind or Next.js.

-[Uniwind](https://uniwind.dev/) config plugin for Next.js.
-Note that only Webpack-based projects are supported, there are no plans to support Turbopack-based projects.
+[Uniwind](https://uniwind.dev/) config plugin for Next.js projects using Webpack.
+Turbopack is not supported at this stage.

 ## Example
 See a fully working example project here: [Demo](http://uniwind-next.a16n.dev/) ([Source](https://github.com/a16n-dev/uniwind-plugin-next/tree/main/examples/next-16))